Why Choose a 10x20 Shed

 A 10×20 shed is large enough to store anything.
 Okay, maybe not anything, but you get the gist.
 200 square feet gives you the flexibility to store recreational vehicles such as 4 wheelers, snowmobiles, and riding lawnmowers.
 There will also be room for patio furniture, lawn care equipment, and even mechanical supplies.
 A 10×20 shed is very spacious and will cover all your storage needs.

 There is so much more you could do with a 10×20 shed besides just using it for storage.
-People all over the United States have gotten creative with their shed and turned them into tiny homes, art studios, offices, and more.
+People all over the United States have gotten creative with their sheds and turned them into tiny homes, art studios, offices, and more.
 We can help you design the interior with features and options that will help you finish it into a one-of-a-kind space.

 Design your 10×20 shed in a 3-D builder